SETTING: MARY’S living room back in the 1970s.

 That’s great, mom.
 What is it?

-I’m going to a receptionist for the American Cancer Society.
+I’m going to be a receptionist for the American Cancer Society.
 I start on Monday!

 Receptionist?
 Isn’t that a little beneath you?